P-p-H-d/mlib/README.md

 ##### void name\_push\_move(name\_t list, type *value)

 Push a new element within the list 'list' with the value '*value' contained within by stealing as much resources from *value than possible.
-Afterwise *value is cleared and cannot longer be used.
+Afterward *value is cleared and cannot longer be used.

 ##### void name\_pop\_back(type *data, name\_t list)